dustinpfister/blog_posts/_posts/linux-redirection.md

 ## 1 - Linux redirection and what to know first

 There are maybe a few basic things to cover first before getting into redirection.
-That is before getting into how to go about redirecting standatd output of a command to a file it is first important to know a thing or two about what standard output is to begin with.
-There are also some related topics that I should at least touch base on before continuing on to redirection such as knowing what piping is, and how it can be used to pipe two or more commands togeather.
+That is before getting into how to go about redirecting standard output of a command to a file it is first important to know a thing or two about what standard output is to begin with.
+There are also some related topics that I should at least touch base on before continuing on to redirection such as knowing what piping is, and how it can be used to pipe two or more commands together.

-So in this section I will be going over some quck basics of what to knwo before getting into redirection.
+So in this section I will be going over some quick basics of what to know before getting into redirection.

 ### 1.1 - The basic idea of standard output